This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Notes

-• You can easily turn this into a no-bake pie recipe by using a Chef torch to brown the meringue instead of popping the pie into the oven.
+- You can quickly turn this into a no-bake pie recipe by using a Chef's torch to brown the meringue instead of popping the pie into the oven.

-• If you want to garnish your pie for a little extra pizzazz, try topping it with candied lemons, graham cracker crumbs, or lemon zest.
-How to Store Ice Box Pie • In the fridge for up to 2 days.
+- If you want to garnish your pie for a little extra pizzazz, try topping it with graham cracker crumbs or lemon zest.

 Leave a Reply